pc2/heart2020-web/docs/accommodation.md

 We have negotiated special prices with four hotels for a fix contingent of rooms from 17.06. - 20.06.2020.

-Please note the Cut-off date from the hotels.
+Please note the cut-off dates from the hotels.
 The reservation must be received on or before that date to obtain the special rate.

 * **Hotel 1: ibis Paderborn City**
 	* *Single room from 17.6-18.06.20:* 79,00 EUR